 Things to do in Honiton, Devon

-The modern-day Hot Pennies ceremony involves the Town Crier raising a decorated pole signaling the start of Fair Week, and warm pennies are thrown from balconied town buildings.
+The modern-day Hot Pennies ceremony involves the Town Crier raising a decorated pole signalling the start of Fair Week, and warm pennies are thrown from balconied town buildings.

 Honiton was an important market town for this farming area but when Flemish immigrants arrived in the 16th century, they brought a new skill to Honiton - lacemaking.

-Later, Honiton pottery was added to the crafts produced in the town and it is very collectible today.
+Later, Honiton pottery was added to the crafts produced in the town and it is very collectable today.

 In 1747 and 1765, two fires destroyed many of the buildings, and those that exist today are mainly of Georgian origin, built to replace the older cottages.

 From the 1960s onwards, Honiton expanded considerably with new homes being built south of the railway line which connects Exeter and London Waterloo.

 However, it has now reached the border of the Blackhill Downs Area of Outstanding Natural Beauty which restricts new development.

 The broad High Street is lined with mainly Georgian double-fronted houses, with specialist bookshops and antique shops geared towards the many tourists that visit Honiton each year.

 The lively twice-weekly market is held on the street.